-$^{^2}$ Most of the data in this document relates to the 2016 SVSH Policy and the associated investigation and adjudication framework.
-The 2016 SVSH Policy generally did not address harassment that was based on sex or gender but was not sexual in nature.
+2 Most of the data in this document relates to the 2016 and 2019 versions of the SVSH Policy and the associated investigation and adjudication frameworks.
+These versions of the SVSH Policy generally did not address harassment that was based on sex or gender but was not sexual in nature.

-These reports are categorized by the initial Prohibited Conduct reported.
+3 These reports are categorized by the initial Prohibited Conduct reported.
 It is possible for a report to include multiple types of Prohibited Conduct.
 For example, a report of Sexual Assault - Penetration may, upon assessment, be determined to also allege Stalking.
 However, only the initial reported Prohibited Conduct of Sexual Assault - Penetration would be counted here.